Madhya Pradesh – Heart Of India

 Bandhavgarh National Park

-Set amidst the Vindhyan ranges, the Park has a series of ridges running through it.
-Initially just 105.40 sq. km. in the area, Bandhavgarh with 25 resident tigers, was noted for its high-density tiger population.
+Set amidst the Vindhyan ranges, Bandhavgarh National Park has a series of ridges running through it.
+Initially, just 105.40 sq. km. in the area, Bandhavgarh with 25 resident tigers, was noted for its high-density tiger population.
 Today, it has been extended to an area of 437 sq. km.
 About half the Park is covered with fine stands of sal, while mixed forests are found in the higher reaches of the hills.
 Stretches of bamboo and grasslands extend to the north.
 The main viewing area is still in the core of the Park with its 32 picturesque, wooded hills.

 Bhopal, the capital of Madhya Pradesh, is a fascinating amalgam of scenic beauty, historicity, and modern urban planning.
 It is situated on the site of an 11th-century city, Bhojapal, founded by Raja Bhoja.
 The founder of the existing city was, however, an Afghan soldier of fortune, Dost Mohammed.
 Fleeing from Delhi in the chaotic period that followed Aurangazeb’s death, Dost Mohammed encountered the beautiful Gond queen Kamalapati, who sort his aid after the murder of her consort.

 Pachmarhi is Madhya Pradesh’s most verdant jewel, a place where nature has found exquisite expression in myriad enchanting ways.
 Green shades embrace the mountains and everywhere is heard the gentle murmur of flowing water.
-Bridle paths lead into tranquil forest glades, groves of wild bamboo and jamun, dense sal forests and delicate bamboo thickets.
+Bridle paths lead into tranquil forest glades, groves of wild bamboo and jamun, dense sal forests, and delicate bamboo thickets.

 Sanchi is 9 km from Vidisha and 68 km from Bhopal in Madhya Pradesh.
 It is famous for several stupas, Gupta temples, and Buddhist monasteries.
-Sanchi is listed as the World Heritage Site.
+Sanchi is listed as a World Heritage Site.
 The stupas at Sanchi trace the growth of the Buddhist architecture and sculpture at the same site from the 3rd century BC to the 12th century AD.
 Emperor Ashoka built the Stupa at Sanchi the central chamber of which contains relics of Buddha.
-The stupas at Sanchi are remarkable for their toranas or the gateways as they are ornamented by the depiction of incidents from the life of the Buddha, his previous incarnations and various episodes from Jataka tales.
-Sculptors of different time period depicted the same story by repeating figures.
-The Buddha has been represented through symbols like the tree, throne, stupa, horse, lion, an elephant.
+The stupas at Sanchi are remarkable for their toranas or the gateways as they are ornamented by the depiction of incidents from the life of the Buddha, his previous incarnations, and various episodes from Jataka tales.
+Sculptors of the different time periods depicted the same story by repeating figures.
+The Buddha has been represented through symbols like the tree, throne, stupa, horse, lion, and elephant.
 There is a site museum at Sanchi, which has a good collection of artifacts found on the spot, and nearby location s.
 It is the first site museum in India.
-The tour of Sanchi is a must to appreciate the skills of the artisans and beauty of the monument.
+The tour of Sanchi is a must to appreciate the skills of the artisans and the beauty of the monument.